kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 ### Requirements/Goals
 #### Function Requirements
-- while user are typing in the search bar, we should have service with response of suggested top N (10 or 20) terms matching with whatever user typed
+- while user are typing in the search bar, we should have service with response of suggested terms matching with whatever user typed
+- Discuss: are we only returning the result or maybe
 #### Non-functional requirements
 - QPS discussion or data entry size billion level?
 	- DAU: 500m